 - North Florida Springs to Visit

-- What if I’ve never tried paddleboarding?
+- What if I’ve never tried paddleboarding or kayaking?

-Paddleboarding Florida Springs near Orlando
+Paddleboarding Tour of Florida Springs out of Orlando

 So, you know how we’re all about kayaking and do it all the time?
-Well, after many attempts I’ve had an incredible time Stand Up Paddleboarding (SUP) and it’s going to be my new favorite activity.
+Well, after many attempts I’ve had an incredible time Stand Up Paddleboarding (SUP) and it’s my new favorite activity.
 After spending a whole day with Paddleboard Orlando and visiting many Florida springs over the years, I can tell you that SUP is one of the best ways to experience Florida’s back country.

-Wekiva River – Wild and Scenic River
+Paddling the Wekiva River – Wild and Scenic River

 All around Wekiva Island is the most still river full of beautiful vegetation and fascinating wildlife.
 The Wekiva River is one of only two rivers in Florida designated as a National Wild and Scenic River.
-Paddling up the Wekiva River is a little like paddling through Jurassic Park, only instead of dinosaurs there were turtles everywhere.
+Paddling up the Wekiva River is a little like paddling through Jurassic Park, only instead of dinosaurs there were turtles and alligators everywhere.